mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

 * **name** (*Optional*, string): The name of the binary sensor.
 Setting a name will expose the binary sensor as an entity in Home Assistant.
 If you do not need this, you can omit the name.
 * **id** (*Optional*, ID): Manually specify the ID used for code generation.
-By providing an id, you can reference the binary_sensor from automation rules (e.g. to retrieve the current state of the binary_sensor).
+By providing an id, you can reference the binary_sensor from automation rules (to retrieve the current state of the binary_sensor).
 * **part** (*Optional*, part identifier): This specifies what part of the front panel the binary sensor must look at.
 Valid options are: "any" (the default) or one of the abovementioned part identifiers.